ettajjj/Jingjin-Gao_jgao0258-Final/README.md

 ---

-### Animation Mechanics
+## Animation Driving Mechanism and Differentiation

-In my design, I chose a Time-Based approach as the primary method for driving animations, using time to control both the tree growth and raindrop movement to achieve the final effect.
-The time-based factor enables the tree growth animation to have a smooth, gradual expansion, while the raindrops fall at a constant speed, creating a visual effect of continuous rainfall.
+In my design, I selected a **Time-Based** approach as the primary method to drive animations, using time to control both the tree growth and raindrop movement to complete the final project.
+The time factor allows the tree growth animation to expand smoothly, while the raindrops fall at a fixed speed, creating the visual effect of continuous rainfall.

+In my project, I focused on adjusting the **scale** of animations rather than changing colors, setting my work apart from my teammates’ projects.
+The gradual growth animation of the tree structure simulates a natural expansion process, offering users an immersive experience.
+Additionally, I incorporated dynamic raindrop effects to create the vivid impression of standing under a tree in the rain, adding depth to the animation.

 ---